Read in: IT ๐ฎ๐น EN ๐บ๐ธ

-In this case, the seller did a good thing: he packed the computer with a box, then, with other packaging material, put this box inside another box.
+In this case, the seller did a good thing: he packed the computer with a box, then, with other packaging material, he put this box inside another box.

 In fact, the computer arrived intact and in excellent aesthetic condition!